callmej0/ros2_documentation/source/Tutorials/Intermediate/Launch/Using-ROS2-Launch-For-Large-Projects.rst

 To solve that issue, the ``PushRosNamespace`` action can be used to define the global namespace for each launch file description.
 Every nested node will inherit that namespace automatically.

+.. attention:: ``PushROSNamespace`` has to be the first action in the list for the following actions to apply the namespace.

 To do that, firstly, we need to remove the ``namespace='turtlesim2'`` line from the ``turtlesim_world_2.launch.py`` file.
-Afterwards, we need to update the ``launch_turtlesim.launch.py`` to include the following lines:
+Afterwards, we need to update the ``launch_turtlesim.launch.py`` to change the ``IncludeLaunchDescription(... 'turtlesim_world_2.launch.py' ...)`` value to the following:

 .. code-block:: Python